irisnet/irishub/docs/features/random.md

 A hardware random number generator (HRNG) or true random number generator (TRNG) is a device that generates random numbers from a physical process, rather than by means of an algorithm. -- Wikipedia

-On the basis of PRNG, the external random number factor `Oracle Seed` is introduced using the oracle machine method, implemented through IRISHub Service.
+On the basis of PRNG, the external random number factor `Oracle Seed` is introduced using the oracle machine method, implemented through IRIShub Service.

 The random number "factor" specifically includes the following indicators: